Madeleine Astor

-Madeleine Talmage Astor (née Force; later Dick and Fiermonte; June 19, 1893 – March 27, 1940) was an American socialite and a survivor of the RMS Titanic.
+Madeleine Talmage Dick (née Force; previously Astor, later Fiermonte) (June 19, 1893 – March 27, 1940) was an American socialite and a survivor of the sinking of the RMS Titanic.
 She was the second wife and widow of businessman John Jacob Astor IV.

 Early life

 Madeleine Talmage Force was born on June 19, 1893, in Brooklyn, New York, the younger daughter of William Hurlbut Force (1852–1917) and the former Katherine Arvilla Talmage (1863–1930).
 Madeleine's elder sister Katherine Emmons Force was a real estate businesswoman and socialite.
 Through her father, she had French ancestry and was a great-niece of builder Ephraim S. Force (1822 – March 12, 1914).
 Her mother had Dutch ancestry.

 William Force was a member of a well-established business family.
 He owned the successful shipping firm William H. Force and Co., and his father had been prosperous in the manufacturing industry.

 In 1889, Force married Katherine Talmage, the granddaughter of former Brooklyn mayor Thomas Talmage.
 The Forces were part of Brooklyn high society, while William Force was a member of numerous prestigious clubs in the city.
 He also owned an art collection.
 Like the Astor family, the Forces were members of the Episcopal Church.
 Madeleine's maternal grandfather was New York State Assemblyman Tunis V. P. Talmage and her great-grandfather, Thomas G. Talmage, was Mayor of Brooklyn.
 She is also distantly related to Col. Benjamin Tallmadge, who served directly under George Washington in the American War of Independence.

 Madeleine was educated at Miss Ely's School and then for four years at Miss Spence's School, on West 48th Street in Manhattan.
 According to one report, she was "counted an especially brilliant pupil" at this school.
 She and her sister were also taken abroad by their mother and toured Europe several times.
 When she was introduced to New York social life, she was immediately adopted by the Junior League, a clique of debutantes.
 She appeared in several New York society plays and attracted quite a following.
 She was known to be a very competent horsewoman and enjoyed yachting.
 One report said she was bright and good with drawing-room conversation.